shivani030/shivani030.github.io/index.md

 If you are inclined you can find my complete curriculum vitae [<span style="color: #6495ED ">here</span>](assets/files/PriyanshSingh.pdf).
 Reach out to me on shivanithakur030@gmail.com or drssingh@cse.iitd.ac.in

-___________I am an assistant professor at CSE, IIT Delhi and am broadly interested in systems.
-Prior to joining IIT Delhi, I spent an year at Instabase and another couple years as the CTO of Mobile Enerlytics, a startup I co-founded.

-I received my Ph.D. from Purdue University where I worked closely with professors Y. Charlie Hu and Samuel Midkiff.
-I earned my undergraduate degree from IIT Kanpur.______

 ### Highlights

 ##### _August, 2022_